 1. Caffeine stimulates adrenaline, which is our stress hormone.
-Adrenaline is ideally used in acute situations, and is not designed for sustained stimulus and release.
+Adrenaline is for acute situations, and is not designed for sustained stimulus and release.
 The long term result is adrenal exhaustion.

 2. When your adrenal glands no longer function properly, you body searches for a replacement hormone – progesterone (yes men have this hormone too).
-Progesterone and oestrogen work in unison however if progesterone is being utilised in other areas, our bodies become oestrogen dominant.
+Progesterone and oestrogen work in unison.
+However if progesterone is used up in other areas, our bodies become oestrogen dominant.
 In women oestrogen dominant symptoms include weight gain and terrible monthly cycles.

 3. Caffeine also interferes with Insulin sensitivity making it difficult for cells to regulate blood sugar.

-4. Serotonin (the happy hormone), levels in urine are elevated in coffee drinkers indicating possible lower serotonin synthesis in the brain.
+4. Serotonin (the happy hormone), levels in urine elevates in coffee drinkers.
+This indicates possible lower serotonin synthesis in the brain.
 Serotonin is necessary for great sleep, mood and energy levels.
 Caffeine can disrupt sleep and increase depressive and anxiety tendencies.
 Do you wake between 2 and 3am every night?
-According to TCM that’s your liver working overtime trying to process all that excess metabolic load.
+According to TCM that’s your liver working overtime trying to process that excess metabolic load.

 Vitamin and Mineral Deficiency.

-Coffee interferes with your bodies’ ability to absorb folate, and many B vitamins, and can diminish the bodies’ ability to absorb iron by up to 50%.
+Coffee interferes with your bodies’ ability to absorb folate, and many B vitamins.
+It can also diminish the bodies’ ability to absorb iron by up to 50%.
 Whilst absorption of key nutrients is problematic, coffee also increases the excretion of calcium, magnesium and potassium, all essential nutrients required daily for optimal health.

 What to do?
 I don’t advocate removing coffee completely overnight because the withdrawal can be similar to withdrawing from other highly addictive drugs.
 However I do recommend you stop drinking coffee from midday, starting today.
+One or two in the morning, and switch to green tea in the afternoon.
+A simple switch with lasting overall benefit.
 I also suggest organic coffee for obvious reasons.
-Pesticides and chemicals on our foods are largely ignored but in my humble opinion are massively contributing to our populations overall lack of health and vitality.

 A great alternative to coffee is green or white tea.
 They both contain caffeine but in a less acidic form.
 (Read my blog ‘caffeine in coffee vs. tea’ for more information) Green and white tea still provides an alert and energised feeling, but in a slower, more sustained way.

 Suzie Taylor has been involved in the health and wellness industry for over 20 years and follows the mantras ‘fresh is best’ and ‘moderation is key’.
-“I would love to read your comments below, let me know if you related to this blog post or not, and if you will change your coffee habits, even if it’s only just a little.
 Every little thing helps and contributes to the bigger picture of creating a healthier you.”